Sunbird-Lern/data-pipeline/README.md

 ```

+### Notes:
+Please go through test cases in Test/Spec file under 'test' folder of the targeted job to get brief idea about job data expectation and execution.

 ### Steps to start a job in debug or development mode using IntelliJ:
 1. Navigate to downloaded repository folder and run below command.
 ```shell